Abdelkarim Hassan: Club career

+Persepolis

+On 22 January 2024, Hassan joined Persian Gulf Pro League side Persepolis on a 18-month deal, making him first Qatari footballer to play professionally in Iran.

 International career

 Youth teams

 Abdelkarim scored a goal against UAE U20 in the 10th International Friendship Youth Tournament.

 In a friendly match against the Malaysia U-23 side on 17 June 2012, Abdelkarim sparked a mass melee between the two sides after a two-footed lunge on Mohd Azrif in the 43rd minute.
 He was duly shown a red card for his challenge.
 Afterwards, a Malaysian player, Nazmi Faiz, ran half the length of the pitch to confront him, and punched him.
 Being 5 inches shorter than Abdelkarim, Nazmi's punch turned into nothing more than a push on his chest.
-Nazmi Faiz was shown a red card, whereas Qatar went on to lose 2–0.
+Faiz was promptly shown a red card.
+Qatar went on to lose the match 2–0.

 He scored a goal in Qatar's opening game against Maldives in the qualifying stage for the 2014 AFC U-22 Asian Cup.

 Senior team

 Abdelkarim made his debut for the senior national team on 18 November 2010 against Haiti.

 He was the youngest player to appear in the preliminary squad list for the 2011 Asian Cup at the age of 17 years and 123 days old.
 He scored Qatar's only goal against Malaysia in the 2015 AFC Asian Cup qualifiers to ensure Qatar a berth in the Asian Cup.
 He also scored a goal in Qatar's 4–1 victory against Yemen in the qualifiers.

 Though his team lost all their group stage games in the 2015 AFC Asian Cup, he was extolled as one of the stars of the tournament.
 A FIFA.com featured article theorized that he would form the basis of young players who go on to represent Qatar at the 2022 FIFA World Cup.

 He was named part of Qatar's squad for the 23rd Arabian Gulf Cup held in Kuwait in from December 2017 to January 2018.

 He was part of Qatar's squad at 2019 AFC Asian Cup which helped them to win their first continental title.
 On 30 March 2021, he played his 100th match for Qatar in a 1–1 friendly match against the Republic of Ireland.